davidhemphill/presenter/README.md

 composer require hemp/presenter
 ```

-Then register the Service Provider by adding it to the `providers` array in `config/app.php`:
+In Laravel 5.5+, the package's service provider should be auto-discovered, so you won't need to register it.
+If for some reason you need to register it manually you can do so by adding it to the `providers` array in `config/app.php`:

 ```php
 'providers' => [